29th July, 2025

 Because asbestos materials were used so heavily from the late 1800s to the ban in 1999, any building built before 2000 is likely to contain asbestos unless it has previously been removed.

-Even building older than the late 1800s may have been refurbished during the period asbestos was in use and had asbestos products and materials installed then.
+Even buildings older than the late 1800s may have been refurbished during the period asbestos was in use and had asbestos products and materials installed then.

 Unless you have an asbestos survey or removal records, always assume any building constructed before 2000 contains asbestos.

 You don't die from asbestos exposure immediately.
 Asbestos-related diseases can develop over several years and often over decades.
-And it's hard to tell if a material contains asbestos without a survey.
+And it's hard to tell if a material contains asbestos without an asbestos survey.
 You can't know if a material contains asbestos just by looking at it.

 With no immediate warning signs, make sure you check what type of materials you are working on.